dailypartita/AlphaFold3_for_antigen-antibody_prediction/README.md

 This Nextflow pipeline is designed to run AlphaFold3 for antigen-antibody prediction.

-The pipeline consists of two main processes: `generateInputJson` and `runAlphaFold3`.
+Author: Kaixin Yang (yang_kaixin@gzlab.ac.cn), GCBI

 1. `generateInputJson`: This process generates JSON input files required by AlphaFold3.
 It reads antibody and antigen sequences from FASTA files, combines them, and writes the combinations to JSON files.